seattlecoder/jira-googledocs-bridge/trunk/README.txt

            Modify file Client.py Types.py and Server.py in the SOAPpy directory.
            In the files, move the line 'from future import nested_scope' to the beginning of the code.
-- Create files named 'jira-username', 'jira-passwd', 'gmail', and 'gpasswd' and write your corresponding user names and passwords to those files where the 'google-docs-jira' script is.
+- Create a file named 'jirabridge' and write your user names and passwords in the json format in the directory where the 'google-docs-jira.py' script is.
+  * Follow this format:
+    {"gmail" : "your google account",
+     "gpasswd":"your google password",
+     "jira_usrname":"your jira account",
+     "jira_passwd":"your jira password"}

 ## Usage: